josecelano/game-of-life/README.md

 - Any dead cell with three live neighbours becomes a live cell.
 - All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 The simultaneity means that when each cell counts the number of live neighbors around it, it uses its neighbors' old states before the update, not their new states after the update.
-If the cells are instead updated in reading order, so that each cell uses the old states of the cells to its right and below it but the new states of the cells to its left and above it, a different cellular automaton results, which is known as NaiveLife because it is a common beginners' mistake among people attempting to program Conway's Game of Life.
+If the cells are instead updated in reading order, so that each cell uses the old states of the cells to its right and below it but the new states of the cells to its left and above it, different cellular automaton results, which is known as NaiveLife because it is a common beginners' mistake among people attempting to program Conway's Game of Life.

 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.